-The inaugural NAMRI/SME David Dornfeld Manufacturing Vision Award and Blue Sky Competition, funded by the National Science Foundation, will be held during SME's annual North American Manufacturing Research Conference (NAMRC), June 18-22, 2018, in College Station, Texas.
+The second-annual David Dornfeld Manufacturing Vision Award and Blue Sky Competition, funded by the National Science Foundation, will be held during the co-located 2018 North American Manufacturing Research Conference (NAMRC), June 18-22, 2018, in College Station, Texas.

-To encourage truly visionary concepts of research and education, the top presentation, as determined by the program committee, will receive the NAMRI/SME Dornfeld Manufacturing Vision Award, named in honor of the late David Dornfeld, PhD, FSME, to recognize outstanding vision and leadership within the manufacturing community.
+The top presentation, determined by the selection committee, will receive the NAMRI/SME Dornfeld Manufacturing Vision Award, named in honor of the late David Dornfeld, PhD, FSME, to recognize outstanding vision and leadership within the manufacturing community.
 The winner will also be encouraged to organize a workshop on their topic in the near future.

-After the conference, SME will post links to abstracts and presentation slides, so that the ideas can be disseminated broadly to the manufacturing community.
+After the conference, SME will post links to presentation slides, so that the ideas can be disseminated broadly to the manufacturing community.
 Submitting an abstract for the competition requires that the authors agree to publish their presentation slides by SME.

 People who are interested in submitting abstracts to the competition are strongly encouraged to talk to professor Brian Paul, PhD; Scott Smith, PhD, FSME; and Z.J.
 Pei, PhD, FSME, who will not be serving on the selection committee this year.
 It is the intent of the organizers to provide feedback and insight to abstract submitters in an effort to put forward the strongest ideas for advancing manufacturing research in the U.S.